szgula/UofG_Robotics_TDP/Documentation.md

 ### Step

-The position of Robots and the ball are kept in a buffer and updated in synchronization with each step in the simulation.
+The position of Robots and the ball are kept in a buffer and updated together in synchronization with each step in the simulation.
 All robots and the ball have a common clock.
-The new position of a robot is determined by its instantaneous speed and heading direction.
+The new position of a robot is determined by its instantaneous angular speed of the wheels, the delta t and the radius of the wheels.
 New position of the ball is determine by its instantaneous speed and a coefficient of friction.

 ### Ball Model
 The ball is considered a point object which is always decelerating due to a coefficient of friction.
 The ball